 03 Oct 41%

 This was possibly the weakest point of my entire plan.
-I was counting on the Horsemen not keeping an eye on the artifact due to the fact that Theo was dead.
+I was counting on the Horsemen not keeping an eye on the artifact due to the fact that Theo was dead, and they were a bit short on people, to put it mildly.
 If my calculations were correct, they would not have enough time to get close enough to the east coast in order to launch the missiles before I get there, but raising the alarm would make my mission almost impossible.
 And unlike a movie franchise of a similar name, I wasn’t guaranteed a happy ending.
 We could not realistically avoid detection if anyone was still watching.
 We just had to go in fast and fully alert, in case it was still being protected in some way, and hope for the best.
 Indeed, we could only hope not to alert the terrorists about us coming to stop them.

 We crossed the field, guns at the ready, and reached the forest.
 The artifact was still there.
 I let Tia touch it and appreciate the whole alien weirdness of it, while I was watching our flanks and rear.
 And watching her.
 She was ecstatic, stroking the barrier with her left hand, finally seeing first hand (ha-ha, yes, I know, another lame joke) that the whole alien presence thing was real.
 There was definitely something erotic in her awe.
 Or it was just me.